dekamicchin/vorpal/README.md

 - [x] CivitAI querying
 - [x] Interactive downloading (pick download from list)
 - [ ] Manpage
+- [ ] General Linux/WSL install script
+- [ ] More ways to query and download (such as by Id)
-- [ ] (Better) tests
+- [ ] ArchLinux package
-- [ ] Linux install script
+- [ ] Debian package
-- [ ] One command MacOS installation
+- [ ] Homebrew package for MacOS
+- [ ] Better tests
+- [ ] HuggingFace integration
 <h2>Current State</h2>
 <p>I have waited until this project is in a usable, (mostly) presentable state to make it public.
-I found a couple similar projects on crates.io, but those seem to have been abandoned.  </p>
+I found a couple similar projects on crates.io, but those seem to have been abandoned.</p>
 <h2>Boring Legal Stuff</h2>
 <p>Copyright (c) 2024 Matthew M. Mitchell</p>
 <p>Vorpal is available under the Apache or MIT license, depending on what you want.</p>